-High fire, moderately sandy, plastic, semi-vitreous, grey burning lightly speckled, general purpose native material body for reduction fired stoneware.
+High fire, sandy, semi-vitreous, grey burning speckled reduction stoneware.

-The open structure of H435 also means that extra water can be absorbed during throwing making it more susceptible to water-splitting (the sand provides openings into which water can penetrate).
-Thus it is beneficial to use water sparingly during throwing and make sure that it does not stay long on points where the clay is under stress (i.e. the outside of the belly on a vase).
+H435 feels quite sandy, especially during throwing.
+It contains a high-coal ball clay which imparts a dark grey color to the pugged material.
+Water can be absorbed during throwing making it susceptible to water-splitting (the sand provides openings into which water can penetrate).
+Thus it is beneficial to use water sparingly during throwing and make sure that it does not stay long on points of stress (i.e. the outside of the belly on a vase).
 Since H435 generates significant amounts of slip during throwing, try to develop a technique where the slip produced during centering can be employed later as a lubricant during throwing.

 H435 is quite dense in the bisque state compared to porcelains, thus it does not absorb water as fast or evenly.
-This may lead to some pinholes after the glaze has dried but these are no cause for concern as they heal during normal firing.
-We suggest that you do not bisque this body any lower than cone 06 because it does contain some carbonaceous material that needs to be burned away before the glaze firing if possible.
+This may lead to pinholes forming as the glaze dries.
+We not bisquing this body any lower than cone 06 (because of the carbonaceous material that needs to be burned away).

 Commercial brush-on glazes offer many colors and surfaces.
 For functional ware check for glaze fit (vital for quality functional ware).
 Do not assume food safety of brightly colored glazes in your kiln and with layering without a leach test (e.g. GLLE test).
 Consider using transparent or white liner glazes for food surfaces.